 - Insect stings: Wasps, fire ants, and bee stings usually just cause redness and swelling at the sting or bite site but if a dog is severely allergic to them, anaphylaxis may occur.

-- Medications: If your dog has an allergy to a medication and takes it, anaphylaxis can occur.
+- Medications: If your dog has an allergy to a medication, anaphylaxis can occur.

 - Vaccines: Similarly to medications, some dogs can react negatively to vaccines.
 Vaccines have different ingredients in them that may cause anaphylaxis in dogs.